microsoft/csa-misc-utils/doc-azure-training/README.md

 To get started head to https://academy.microsoft.com (Most Microsoft websites can be used to setup an account)

-In the upper right-hand corner click “Sign In” Should look like this:
+In the upper right-hand corner click "Sign In" Should look like this:

 ![alt text][Img5]